Flycatcher's Syndrome in

 Initially, treatment for epilepsy, such as administering an anti-convulsant (usually oral phenobarbital and/or bromide) usually is conducted.
 See Epilepsy for a discussion of the treatment of epileptic seizures in CKCSs.

-However, it reportedly often has been found that CKCSs with flycatcher's syndrome will show no response to the anti-convulsant treatment, which would indicate the cause may be a compulsive disorder.
-In such cases, selective serotonin reuptake inhibitors, such as clomipramine (Anafranil) or fluoxetine (Prozac, Sarafem), may be prescribed.
+However, it reportedly often has been found that CKCSs with flycatcher's syndrome will show no response to the anticonvulsant treatment, which would indicate the cause may be a compulsive disorder.
+In such cases, selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac, Sarafem), may be prescribed.

-Clomipramine, a tricyclic antidepressant, inhibits both norepinephrine and serotonin reuptake.
+Clomipramine (Anafranil), a tricyclic antidepressant (TCA), inhibits both norepinephrine and serotonin reuptake.
 In a November 2010 Belgium study, it successfully treated a shadow-chasing cavalier.
 It has been suggested to have been associated with the onset of pancreatitis in one instance.
 See this February 2009 report.

-Clomipramine can lead to serotonin accumulation and serotonin syndrome (symptomatically, twitching, tremor, tachycardia, myoclonic movements, and hyperthermia) in humans when used in combination with monoamine oxidase inhibitors (MAOIs, which decrease the breakdown of serotonin) or serotonin reuptake inhibitors, which increase synaptic serotonin concentrations.
+CAUTION: Fluoxetine and other SSRIs, as well as clomipramine and other TCAs, can lead to serotonin accumulation and serotonin syndrome (symptomatically, twitching, tremor, tachycardia, myoclonic movements, and hyperthermia) in humans when used in combination with monoamine oxidase inhibitors (MAOIs, which decrease the breakdown of serotonin) or serotonin reuptake inhibitors, which increase synaptic serotonin concentrations.
 Deaths have been reported in humans given clomipramine plus MAOIs—a well-established interaction.
 See this June 2013 report.
+Also, high levels of serotonin in cavaliers' blood platelets and mitral valve tissues have been associated with mitral valve disease.
+For more information, see this discussion on our MVD webpage.

 If phenobarbital and clomipramine are combined, phenobarbital accelerates the metabolism of clomipramine.
 See this June 2013 report.